4+1 BS/MMSE Frequently Asked Questions

 May an MSEG 4+1 BSE/MMSE student continue for a Ph.D.?

 Yes, the MSEG 4+1 BSE/MMSE program academic selections are oriented toward a well-rounded preparation for professional life in engineering or continuing their academic career in graduate school.
 Admission to the Ph.D. program is not guaranteed and those interested should ask the MSEG Graduate Academic Advisor firstname.lastname@example.org for what they need to do.

 How many undergraduate courses or credits can I count towards the M.S. degree?

-You may count six credits toward the M.S. degree.
+Six credits can be double counted towards the bachelors degree and the M.S. degree.
 These will usually be courses taken as undergraduate technical electives that are also appropriate for fulfilling the requirements of the MSEG MS degree.
 Courses that are specifically required for the undergraduate degree are not appropriate for double counting.
+Students are permitted to transfer additional graduate level (600-800) courses taken during their undergraduate degree that did not count towards their bachelor degree.
+Please contact the MSEG Academic Advisor email@example.com regarding this.

 When are the concurrent courses taken?